 - Users are ready.
 People eagerly opt for branchless banks and direct investments.
 Today users are always on the go, they want to be more independent, and so they agree to take risks.

 - Expertise.
 Fintech has become very popular, and the industry grows in expertise.
-Now it is much easier to find developers who understand the difference between money and balance movement, or payment flow and transaction monitoring process.
-Moreover, there is a new business line — fintech consulting services — that helps companies improve or develop fintech products from scratch more time- and cost-efficiently.
+Now it’s much easier to find developers who understand the difference between money and balance movement, or payment flow and transaction monitoring process.
+Moreover, there’s a new business line — fintech consulting services — that helps companies improve or develop fintech products from scratch more time- and cost-efficiently.

 You decide to open a fintech startup, what next?